alexa/ask-sdk-controls/doc/userGuide.md

 - **FruitShopControl**: The root control takes care of application-wide events, such as `LaunchRequest`.
 It delegates most inputs to its children.
-- **FruitShopControl**: The workhorse of this skill.
+- **ShoppingCartControl**: The workhorse of this skill.
 It manages a shopping cart of items and orchestrates its child controls to produce a coherent experience.
 It delegates simple inputs to its children.
 - **CategoryControl**: An instance of the reusable `ListControl` which "obtains from the